ThendBend/Projects/C++ImageFetcher/README.md

 You can then slowly go deeper from there, by looking at the ReqPicture class functions which FetchPicture() calls.

 NOTE: You can also change the cnt and cnt2 variables in the FetchPicture() function in ReqPicture.h, increasing/decreasing it for more/less tries.

+You can now specify if you want to use ipv6 or ipv4, by adding a third argument in the FetchPicture() function.
+PF_INET for ipv4 or PF_INET6 for ipv4.
+If left empty then ipv4 is chosen by default.